dbt-labs/dbt-pov-model-cost-calculator/ABOUT.md

 The collected data enables analysis of:
 - **Execution patterns** that could benefit from Fusion's intelligent scheduling
 - **Resource utilization** that could be optimized with state-aware orchestration
-- **Cost trends** to project potential savings from fusion adoption
+- **Cost trends** to project potential savings from Fusion adoption
 - **Model reuse patterns** to calculate actual savings from state-aware orchestration
 - **Platform usage patterns** for comprehensive dbt Cloud analytics